-- Set up NTP on the DHCP server, if your VMS supports this feature. - Use a valid public NTP server. - Manually set the correct time in the Time Settings fields. - 7.
-Click Apply to save the settings.
+- Set up NTP on the DHCP server, if your VMS supports this feature. - Use a valid public NTP server. - Manually set the correct time in the Time Settings fields.

 Managing the Camera Firmware

 The Firmware page provides the current firmware version.
 From this page, you can also manually upgrade the firmware, reboot the device, and restore to the factory defaults.